Following are the latest reviews for our self guided bike holidays:

 6. Tourist information: Neil provides additional information on the towns you visit on a card you take with you.

 7. Meals: Dinners are provided every other night which is a great way to get to know Neil and Nat and the other people staying at the B&B. Neil is an excellent chef.
-He was able to provide tasty gluten free and vegetarian meals for us.
+He was able to provide tasty meals for us.

 8. Laundry.
 They do laundry daily which we used on a couple of days since we only packed a carryon for our 15 day vacation.